-With the month of September focusing on Alzheimer’s month, this article will place emphasis on that as well as what research has been done in finding a cure, or at the very least aid in managing symptoms or slowing down the progression of the disease.
-For years scientists and medical institutions have been working to find ways to cure, treat or slow down the progression of Alzheimer’s disease and to an extent they have made some strides, however these medications and drug therapies are exorbitantly expensive and not available nor suitable to everyone.
+With the month of September focusing on Alzheimer’s month, an emphasis on the research in finding a cure has been taken place, or at the very least aid in managing symptoms or slowing down the progression of the disease.
+For years scientists and medical institutions have been working to find ways to cure, treat or slow down the progression of Alzheimer’s disease and to an extent, they have made some strides, however; these medications and drug therapies are exorbitantly expensive and not available nor suitable to everyone.

 You can always take part in the awareness side.
 Some people can keep those with Alzheimer’s disease and their families at arm’s length due to misunderstanding or uncertainty.
 Yet by educating others on the nature of Alzheimer’s, we can eradicate myths.
 Talk up and remind us that you’re joining the cause.

 Several Alzheimer’s groups provide toolkits to help spread the message.
 You can print and distribute material, for example.

 There are a variety of opportunities to donate to Alzheimer’s organizations.
 You can contribute on a regular basis, or you can send a one-time contribution to the memory of someone you love for a so-called “tribute” donation.

 - Volunteer at the Alzheimer’s event: